Halloween Horror Nights 2023 at Universal Studios Florida Guide

 Halloween Horror Nights Review

 Nor is this to say that everyone who attends or enjoys Halloween Horror Nights is a douchey frat bro.
-I’ve seen several Halloween Horror Night fans ardently defend the event against criticism, probably for fear of having to concede that they, themselves, are douchey.
-The thing is, by and large the event is not douchey nor are its attendees.
+While the audience is decidedly different from Disney’s Halloween events, by and large, the event is not douchey nor are its attendees.

-I enjoy Halloween Horror Nights (and was a frat bro.
-Uh oh…) and enjoy most elements of the event enough to make it an annual draw.
+I enjoy Halloween Horror Nights and enjoy most elements of the event enough to make it an annual draw.
 Just as I don’t have issue conceding (what I view as) Disney’s flaws, I don’t have a problem confronting the same with Halloween Horror Nights.
 I don’t think there is any way of skirting the issue: HHN draws an audience that skews towards the raucous side.
 I mean, it’s no Insane Clown Posse concert, but it’s an adult-oriented Halloween event…what do you expect?

 I mention this so you know what you’re getting yourself into.
 This isn’t in the same ballpark–or league…or sport–as Mickey’s Not So Scary Halloween Party.
 Each are good on their own respective merits, but there’s little to no Venn overlap.

 There is a lot to enjoy about Halloween Horror Nights, and its problems (I think) are relatively minor as compared to its strengths.
 The big strength, I think, is the design of the mazes/houses.
 These can be hit or miss, but the best of them do an amazing job re-creating environments from films, or just creating environments from the ground up.